||Steven N. Kalkanis, MD

 In 2009, Dr. Kalkanis led a multidisciplinary team of experts to publish the first and largest set of guidelines to date in organized neurosurgery on the clinical treatment pathways for metastatic brain tumors.
-Since that time, he has chaired the guidelines efforts of the Joint Section on Tumors and was the founding chair of the Congress of Neurological Surgeons (CNS) Guidelines Committee.
-Dr. Kalkanis also serves as a vice-chair on the Joint Guidelines Committee and has helped to spearhead ten separate clinical practice guidelines in a myriad of neurosurgical topics.
+Since that time, he has chaired the guidelines efforts of the Joint Section on Tumors and was the founding chair of the Congress of Neurological Surgeons (CNS) Guidelines Committee, where he helped to spearhead ten separate clinical practice guidelines in a myriad of neurosurgical topics.

 Steve and his wife, Laurel, especially enjoy traveling with and cheering on their three children, Nicholas, Connor and Grace, in multiple sporting, scouting and musical activities.